pedro11x/Arduino-US2066-OLED/README.md

 US2066 OLED driver library for Arduino
 =========================
-The US2066 driver is user in some EastRising displays like the ER-OLEDM1602 - 4
+The US2066 driver is used in some EastRising displays like the ER-OLEDM1602 - 4

 This is my atempt at writing a library for the US2066 based on the [1602-OLED-Arduino-Library(for the Wide.HK OLED 1602 display)](https://github.com/gadjet/1602-OLED-Arduino-Library) Written by Phil Grant (gadjet).